 Table 4 Panel A shows results for customers with existing credit card versus conventional bank relationships, while Panel B shows results for the decomposition of the conventional bank relationships.
 The results show that during normal times, conventional bank relationships provide most of the benefits - lower spreads and higher limits - to both consumers and small businesses, and these findings are primarily driven by relationships based on deposit accounts, investment accounts, and/or multiple products.
 Credit card relationships are more often associated with disadvantages - higher spreads for both customer groups and lower limits for small businesses.
-Findings also indicate a continuation of benefits from conventional bank relationships (particularly deposits and multiple products) and credit card relationships provide benefits, but credit card relationships benefits are greater.
+Findings also indicate a continuation of benefits from conventional bank relationships for consumers during the COVID-19 crisis.
+However, for small businesses, both conventional bank relationships (particularly deposits and multiple products) and credit card relationships provide benefits, but credit card relationships benefits are greater.